awsdocs/amazon-elasticache-docs/doc_source/redis/Clusters.Create.CON.RedisCluster.md

         If you chose to specify the Availability Zones, for each cluster in each shard, choose the Availability Zone from the list\.

-      For more information, see [Choosing Regions and Availability Zones](RegionsAndAZs.md)\.
+      For more information, see [Choosing regions and availability zones](RegionsAndAZs.md)\.
 ![\[Image: Specifying Keyspaces and Availability Zones\]](http://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/images/ElastiCache-ClusterOn-Slots-AZs.png)

       *Specifying Keyspaces and Availability Zones*